mozilla/firefox-translations-training/docs/training-guide.md

     early-stopping: 20
 ```

 Make sure to set `optimizer-delay` so that GPU devices * optimizer-delay = 8.
 It makes training more stable.

 ### Decoding (translation)

 `mini-batch-words` can be set depending on available GPU memory and the number of teachers.
-It affects the batch size and decoding speed for the `traslate` steps.
+It affects the batch size and decoding speed for the `translate` steps.
 ```
 marian-args:
 ...